What does a Furniture Technician do?

 Qualifications

-- High school diploma or equivalent required; vocational training in furniture making or a related field is preferred.
+- High school diploma or equivalent required; vocational training in carpentry, cabinet making, or a related field preferred.

 - Proven experience as a Furniture Technician or similar role.

-- Strong understanding of woodworking techniques and furniture assembly.
+- Strong knowledge of furniture installation techniques and tools.

 - Excellent manual dexterity and attention to detail.